 In this article we will cover the top 9 opening-a-restaurant checklist, and why they matter.
 Let's dig in.

 In a restaurant, there are checklists for front of house, back of house, bar, kitchen, and more.
-Therefore, having an idea of all the different checklists and what should be on them is important.
-Here are some of the most common restaurant checklists.
+Each one of these checklists is going to outline important SOPs to follow that will help your restaurant increase efficiency.